 Model Killer: Giant Crimes & Tiny Cover-Ups is a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
-Vivian Nutt builds dioramas of unsolved murders, only to be discovered that she is in fact the killer who has committed these very crimes.
+Vivian Nutt builds dioramas of unsolved murders, only for it to be revealed that she is in fact, a serial killer.
 In Model Killer, I am creating a universe in which I invite the viewer to reconsider female serial killers, the historically feminine craft of miniatures, and murder as entertainment.

 How is our perception of gender colored through the lens of aggression?
 Can injecting the idealized settings of dollhouses with the macabre, expose the fraud of domestic tranquility?
 Are Vivian’s attempts to construct a world that fits her model of justice by eliminating problematic people out-of-scale with their transgressions?
-These are a few of the questions I will take a stab at.
+These are a few of the questions I am taking a stab at.

 Nothing is as it seems in the small town of Ripton Falls, a present day dystopia marred by heightened conflict and growing violence.
 During an opening gala at the Institute of Crime, while chief curator, Mavis Blumenthal unveils the new Murderabilia Wing to elite donors, she discovers a mysterious package with a threatening letter explaining how Vivian became the Model Killer.

 We flash back to Vivian’s shop, Little Miss Miniac’s Miniature Marvels, where business has been waning, due to the dwindling use of handmade items and growing popularity of virtual media.
 In isolation, Vivian becomes addicted to detail (and adhesive fumes).
 Her only reprieve is Gacy, her chatty service-parrot, who repeats her vaguely homicidal idiomatic comments.
 Just as Vivian is forced to close shop, she spots an ad for a police crime lab that is hiring a model maker.
 She scores an interview.